 - Opportunities for students to gain practical experience and make valuable connections with prospective employers through internships and work placements

-With campuses based in and around Brisbane, you will enjoy a diverse community of over 50,000 students, including over 11,000 international students from 140 different countries worldwide.
+With campuses based in and around Brisbane, you will be part of a diverse community of over 51,000 students, including over 13,300 international students from 140 different countries worldwide.

-UQ’s outstanding 215,000-plus alumni include a Nobel Laureate, the CEO of a Fortune 500 company, an Academy Award winner, and leaders in government, law, science, public service and the arts.
+UQ's outstanding 244,000-plus alumni include a Nobel Laureate, the CEO of a Fortune 500 company, an Academy Award winner, and leaders in government, science, law, public service and the arts.

 What can I study?

-UQ has nine world class research institutes and researchers whose work is having a global impact.
-Their innovations include the creation of a cervical cancer vaccine, protection of the world’s food supply, and the installation of the largest photovoltaic solar panel in the southern hemisphere.
-As a UQ student you’ll have the chance to be taught by and to work alongside these researchers.
+UQ has eight world-class research institutes and researchers whose work is having a global impact.
+Their innovations include the creation of a cervical cancer vaccine, protection of the world's food supply, and the installation of the largest photovoltaic solar panel in the southern hemisphere.
+As a UQ student you'll have the chance to be taught by and to work alongside these researchers.

 UQ students enjoy a wide range of extracurricular activities during their studies.
-There are exchange opportunities to more than 185 partner institutions in 41 countries and access to more than 190 student clubs and societies, as well as sports and cultural facilities.
+There are exchange opportunities to study at one of more than 185 partner institutions in 40 different countries as well as access to over 200 student clubs and societies, as well as sports and cultural facilities, on and around the three campuses.

 Where is UQ?

-UQ has three main campuses in and around Brisbane, Queensland’s capital.
-Brisbane is the third largest city in Australia, after Sydney and Melbourne, and has a multicultural population of around two million.
+UQ has three main campuses in and around Brisbane, the state capital of Queensland.
+Brisbane is Australia's third largest city, after Sydney and Melbourne, and has a multicultural population of around 2.2 million people.

-Brisbane has all the advantages of a large modern city, yet it retains the friendliness of a small regional town.
-The 2013 edition of the Lonely Planet Australia travel guide named it ‘Australia’s coolest city.’
+Brisbane enjoys all the advantages of a large modern city, yet it retains the friendliness of a small regional town.
+In 2015, Brisbane was named the eighth most beautiful city in the world by travel guide Rough Guides.

-Just an hour’s drive south of the city are the golden beaches and theme parks of the Gold Coast.
-North you will find the Sunshine Coast beaches, national parks and rainforests while just off the coast lie pristine Stradbroke and Moreton Islands, both popular day trip and holiday destinations for locals and visitors alike.
+Just an hour's drive south of the city lie the golden beaches and theme parks of the Gold Coast.
+If you travel north you will find the beaches, national parks and rainforests of the Sunshine Coast, while just off the coast Iie pristine Stradbroke and Moreton Islands, both popular day-trip and holiday destinations for locals and visitors alike.